3 titles that make people open your emails

 What a waste of effort.
-You’ve sent an email and it’s not been opened.
+You’ve sent an email and you can see it’s not even been opened.

 You send another email.
 Still no response.